elpython/elpython-meta/README.md

   EL Python variant of that older release, and not the regular CPython release

-The goal of this approach is that the existence of EL Python should never *increase* the testing burden for any community project - if EL Python is added to a testing matrix, it should be accompanied by the *removal* of the corresponding CPython branch (either because that branch is no longer receiving security updates, or because it lacks a feature the project is now relying on).
+The goal of this approach is that the existence of EL Python should never *increase* the testing burden for any community project - if EL Python is added to a testing matrix, it should typically be accompanied by the *removal* of the corresponding CPython branch (either because that branch is no longer receiving security updates, or because it lacks a feature the project is now relying on).

 By contrast, both previous proposals for making new CPython features available to end users without